neCodingNewbs/python_algorithm_tutor/README.md

 ##Selection Sort
 (http://en.wikipedia.org/wiki/Selection_sort)

-  1) Find the smallest card.
-Swap it with the first card.
+  1) Find the smallest item.
+Swap it with the first item.

-  2) Find the second-smallest card.
-Swap it with the second card.
+  2) Find the second-smallest item.
+Swap it with the second item.

-  3) Find the third-smallest card.
-Swap it with the third card.
+  3) Find the third-smallest item.
+Swap it with the third item.

-  4) Repeat finding the next-smallest card, and swapping it into the correct position until the array is sorted.
+  4) Repeat, finding the next-smallest item, and swapping it into the correct position until the array is sorted.

 ![alt text](https://github.com/theloniusmonkey/python_algorithm_tutor/blob/master/images/selection.JPG)